The AutomaticDestinations-ms File Format Explained

 Practical parsing notes

-• Hostname.
+unix_seconds = (filetime / 10_000_000) - 11_644_473_600.
+Stay in UTC.
+Jump Lists carry no timezone information. - Hostname.
 The 16-byte NetBIOS name is the workstation that opened the file.
-On a domain it is invaluable for correlating activity across hosts.
+On a domain that field is a gift — it correlates activity across hosts without needing every server's logs.